TimonSchneider01/ccl1/diary.md

 - Fix the physics. bullets sometimes go through the ceiling                  Fixed
 - Add healthbar for Player / Enemies                                          Done
 - Add breakable walls                                                       Done
-- Add a starting screen where the figure is running around
+- Add a starting screen where the figure is running around                  WiP